leybzon/FireTower/README.md

 Android application to control Fire Tower project at the Atomic Cult Camp on Burning Man.

+Fire tower has 22 natural gas puffers mounted at the top.
+Each puffer is connected to gas expansion tank with the gas relay controlled by Arduino board.
+Arduino is listening to commands issued by mobile app over BTLE.

+This project contains the mobile app source code.

-Application talks to the Tower over the BTLE protocol.
-Commands are issued by the app are in the following format: time_to_burn_in_ms, channel_to_switch_on [,another channel][,another channel] Example of command that will turn burners 1 and 2 for 500[ms]: 500, 1, 2
+Commands to control burners has the  following format: time_to_burn_in_ms, channel_to_switch_on [,another channel][,another channel] Example of command that will turn burners 1 and 2 for 500[ms]: 500, 1, 2

-Fire Tower is running by Arduino board with this code: https://github.com/leybzon/FireTowerArduino
+Separate repository contains the code for the Arduino controller: https://github.com/leybzon/FireTowerArduino